Heringer-Epson/TFIDF_example/README.md

 * numpy
 * pandas
 * sklearn
-* nltk and sub-packages: punkt, stopwords, averaged_perceptron_tagger, wordnet
+* nltk and sub-packages: stopwords, averaged_perceptron_tagger, wordnet

 ### Installation
 No installation is required.
 Recommended conda environment is: